-A Church where every individual Catholic is joyous in his or her faith and is engaged with fellow Catholics as well as the broader community.
-It is a Church that is constantly growing in faith, conversions and vocations.
+A Church where every Catholic is joyous in daily living,constantly growing in faith and engaged with fellow Catholics as well as the broader community to build the Kingdom of God on earth.

 “Increase our faith!”
 (Luke 17:5) was the Apostles’ prayer to Jesus when they realised that faith, which is a gift from God, is the only way of having a personal relationship with Him and fulfilling their vocation as disciples.